Browsed by

 Tule Elk, Point Reyes, 2019

-See My Birding Day: Point Reyes Part I and Part II
+See My Birding Day: Point Reyes Part I and Part II for the first two parts of the story

 From the beach, we headed to our next destination.
 Along the way, our walkie talkies lit up with an announcement of Tule Elk!
 These majestic creatures were chilling along the edge of a cliff.
 I’ve never seen Tule Elk before, and they were so close!
-There were more elk on the other side of the road, but I had a hard time following instructions to their location (a common theme for me – I’m often last to see a bird unless I spot it first).
-Gabe provided me with different instructions hoping I could see the very-obvious herd lounging in the field, but my brain couldn’t process or find the darn creatures.
+There were more elk on the other side of the road, but I had a hard time following the instructions to their location (a common theme for me – I’m often last to see a bird unless I spot it first).
+My husband provided me with different instructions hoping I could see the very-obvious herd lounging in the field, but my brain couldn’t process or find the darn creatures.
 As I scanned the hillside for the elk, a hawk flew into my vision.
 I froze – it had a white tail.
 Hesitantly, I called out “hawk with white tail” and binoculars quickly scanned the skies.
 Experts weighed in: Ferruginous Hawk.
 Yay!

 We headed to the RCA building, which I dubbed “Row of Cypress Avenue” due to the row of Cypress trees that interrupted the otherwise flat hillside.
 This was yet another spot we frequently drive past and wonder how to bird it.
 We saw pretty much the same birds, although there was brief excitement when someone thought they found a Tennessee Warbler, though it ended up being something else.